jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/resume-optimization-commands.md

 ```
 print_resume_plan [options]
 ```
+If more than one job title is provided, the command should generate a single Resume plan that is a combination of the job titles.
 Plans Resume tailoring with options:
 - `ats_compliance` - Focus on ATS compliance.
 Based on the provided Resume.
 Rewrite it to improve ATS compliance by optmizing format, adding role specific keywords for $job_title, emphasizing metrics-driven achievements.
 Keep it concise and action-oriented.
 - `open_position:$position` - Tailor for specific position